 5.1.7 Word count

-- Word count of the abstract, and also main text excluding table and figure legends, references
+- The word count of the article is made up of the abstract and main text, excluding table and figure legends and references

 5.1.8 Depositories (where applicable)